HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages TaskUs, Inc. (TASK) Investors to Contact Firm’s Attorneys, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Jan.
-20, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges TaskUs, Inc. (NASDAQ: TASK) with significant losses to submit your losses now.
-The firm is investigating possible securities law violations and certain investors may have valuable claims.
+27, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges TaskUs, Inc. (NASDAQ: TASK) with significant losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/TASK